Aitia-IIOT/ah5-docs-java-spring/docs/api/data-models/authorization-policy-response.md

 Field | Type | Description
 --- | --- | ---
-instanceId | [AuthorizationPolicyInstanceID](../primitives.md#authorizationpolicyinstanceid) | Unique identifier of the created policy instance. authorizationLevel | [AuthorizationLevel](../primitives.md#authorizationlevel) | Level (provider or management) of the policy. cloud | [CloudIdentifier](../primitives.md#cloudidentifier) | The cloud of the potential consumers.
+instanceId | [AuthorizationPolicyInstanceID](../primitives.md#authorizationpolicyinstanceid) | Unique identifier of the policy instance. authorizationLevel | [AuthorizationLevel](../primitives.md#authorizationlevel) | Level (provider or management) of the policy. cloud | [CloudIdentifier](../primitives.md#cloudidentifier) | The cloud of the potential consumers.
 In case of the Local Cloud the word LOCAL is used. provider | [SystemName](../primitives.md#systemname) | The name of the system who provides the target of the rule.